Kishorerk05/AI-analytics/README.md

 ```
 🧩 Design Decisions

-FastAPI vs Flask: Chose FastAPI for its async support, automatic OpenAPI docs, and better performance in production.
+FastAPI vs Flask: Chose FastAPI for its async support and better performance in production.

 - Ollama for LLMs: Enables local, private inference without relying on external APIs.
 Easier to run offline and reduces cost.
 - ChromaDB vs Pinecone/Weaviate: Selected ChromaDB for lightweight, open-source vector search that integrates easily into Dockerized workflows.